 The Names of the 12 Disciples

-During his mortal ministry, the Savior and his teachings were often met with ridicule, scorn, and outright opposition.
+During His mortal ministry, Jesus and His teachings were often met with ridicule, scorn, and outright opposition.
 But despite these prevailing attitudes, the truth is that Jesus was not unpopular.
-In fact, during the few short years between his baptism and crucifixion, he amassed a sizable following.
-There was no denying Jesus’ crowd appeal.
-And although some sought him out because he had a reputation for freely sharing food and supplies (John 6: 26), and others were simply drawn to the spectacle of a man who was purported to perform miracles, among those crowds were a number of dedicated disciples who truly took Christ’s message into their hearts.
+In fact, during the few short years between His baptism and crucifixion, He amassed a sizable following.
+And although some sought Him out because He had a reputation for freely sharing food and supplies (John 6: 26), and others were simply drawn to the spectacle of a man who was purported to perform miracles, among those crowds were a number of dedicated disciples who truly took Jesus' message into their hearts.

-Today, we’d like to focus on the most prominent of those disciples: the 12 Disciples of Jesus, also called ‘apostles,’ who would become leaders in the burgeoning ideology of Christianity.
+The 12 Disciples of Jesus, also called ‘apostles,’ would become leaders in the burgeoning ideology of Christianity.

 Jesus Calls the 12 Disciples

-As the Savior began to publicly teach and share his unique message, he also started looking for men with the capacity to become teachers themselves.
-Some of these men were called very dramatically, such as was the case when Jesus approached a group of humble fishermen on the Sea of Galilee, and with relatively few words convinced them to leave their professions behind them and follow him (Matthew 4:18-22; Luke 5:1-11).
-Others likely experienced less-sensational conversions, or set themselves apart from the rest of Christ’s followers by displaying important insight, faith, and/or talents.
+As Jesus began to publicly teach and share His unique message, He also started looking for men with the capacity to become teachers themselves.
+Some of these men were called very dramatically, such as was the case when Jesus approached a group of humble fishermen on the Sea of Galilee, and with relatively few words convinced them to leave their professions behind them and follow Him (Matthew 4:18-22; Luke 5:1-11).
+Others likely experienced less-sensational conversions, or set themselves apart from the rest of Jesus' followers by displaying important insight, faith, and/or talents.

-Whatever their origins, it’s clear that Jesus saw in them special destinies.
-One morning, after having spent the entire night on a mountain praying with God the Father, Jesus called his disciples together.
-He selected 12 of them, and named them apostles in his service (Luke 6:12-13).
-The word ‘apostle’ comes from the Greek term ἀπόστολος (apóstolos), which means “messenger” or “delegate” — a title that would take on even more special significance following the Savior’s death and resurrection, when the responsibility for sharing the Gospel would fall to the Apostles themselves.
+One morning, after having spent the entire night on a mountain praying with God the Father, Jesus called His disciples together.
+He selected 12 of them, and named them apostles in His service (Luke 6:12-13).
+The word ‘apostle’ comes from the Greek term ἀπόστολος (apóstolos), which means “messenger” or “delegate” — a title that would take on even more special significance following the Jesus' death and resurrection, when the responsibility for sharing the Gospel would fall to the Apostles themselves.

 Jesus’ 12 Disciples’ Names